 GEO 287: Introductory Research in Geology

 Independent research, under the supervision of a faculty member, at a level appropriate to lower-division students.
+May be repeated once.

 Prerequisites: U1 or U2 standing; one GEO course; permission of instructor and departmental research coordinator